-Consideration of Authorization to Advertise Delinquent Tax Listings Greater Than \$1,000, Write Off Balances Less Than Twenty Dollars, and Destroy Records as Required by State Law.
+Consideration of Authorization to Advertise Delinquent Tax Listings Greater Than \$1,000, Write off Balance of Less Than Twenty Dollars and Destroy Records as Required by State Law.

-ISSUE: Consideration of authorization to advertise delinquent tax listings greater than \$1,000, write off balances less than twenty dollars, and destroy records as required by state law.
+ISSUE: Requesting Council authorization to publish the listings of delinquent taxes greater than \$1,000 online, write off balances less than twenty dollars, and to destroy records as required by State law.